1559 South Main Street, Suite D, Ellijay, GA 30540

 The Center for Children & Young Adults is dedicated to providing a safe and nurturing environment with comprehensive services for homeless youth and young adults who have been abused, abandoned, neglected or are at risk.
 Volunteers are needed for facilities and maintenance projects; to teach classes at the center including building a budget, gardening and physical fitness; to help with administrative projects such as mass mailings, and fundraising; to bring in meals; to supervise court-ordered family visitation.

 Voice Today seeks to break the silence and cycle of child sexual abuse worldwide through awareness, prevention and healing.
 The organization offers educational sessions on Internet Safety, Developing Boundaries and offers retreats for survivors.
 Volunteers are needed for a variety of duties including administrative work, receptionist, social media posting, events and international outreach.
 Volunteers can work Monday- Friday in the mornings or afternoons, but will need to serve at least 2 hours each scheduled day.
-Contact Katy Sudano for a volunteer application and to schedule a training session. *A background check is required*
+Submit volunteer application online.
+NOTE: A background check is required.